CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/review_guide.md

 Once you are ready, [ask for a review by `CABLE-LSM/reviewers`][how-ask-review].
 If you want a specific individual, you can use the same process to choose that person.
 Using the reviewers team is preferred as it will spread the workload across reviewers.

 In most cases, asking for one reviewer is enough.
-The system allows asking for multiple reviewers, please use this feature will parsimony.
+The system allows asking for multiple reviewers, please use this feature sparingly.
 It is often easier to ask for a single reviewer first and add another reviewer later as necessary.

 ## Review process